-HIGHLIGHTS: Thomson Reuters/INSEAD Q3 Asian Business Sentiment Survey - by economy
+Highlights: Thomson Reuters/INSEAD Q3 Asian Business Sentiment Survey - by economy

 PHILIPPINES: MOST OPTIMISTIC FOR FIFTH STRAIGHT QUARTER AT 94 IN Q3 VS 86 IN Q2

 Encouraged by stronger-than-expected second quarter economic growth, eight of nine firms provided a positive outlook about the coming six months.
 Only one gave a neutral view.
-Respondents included Philippine National Bank, Union Bank, Universal Robina and SM Investments.
+Respondents included Philippine National Bank (PNB.PS), Union Bank (UBP.PS), Universal Robina (URC.PS) and SM Investments (SM.PS).

 The respondents cited foreign exchange volatility, fluctuation in energy prices and rising competition as risks.
 Six companies reported increased sales and orders, with two taking on more staff.